NethermindEth/teeception/docs/quote-verification.md

    The tool performs several important checks:
    - Fetches and validates TCB (Trusted Computing Base) information from DStack
-   - Verifies program integrity and execution environment
+   - Verifies program integrity and execution environment based on the TCB and the TEE quote
-   - Validates all TEE quote fields
    - Submits the verified quote to the [TEE Attestation Explorer](https://proof.t16z.com)

    Upon successful verification, you can view critical information from the quote: